Do people with cerebral palsy have an increased risk of hip dislocation?

 It’s important to understand that spasticity will return in about 3-6 months.

-Muscle relaxants like baclofen help alter the chemical balance in the central nervous system so that there is less action potential for muscle contractions.
+Muscle relaxants like baclofen help alter the chemical balance in the central nervous system so that there are fewer messages being transmitted through the nerves telling the muscles to contract.

 Your child’s doctor will likely only recommend surgery for your child’s hip problems if all other management interventions prove ineffective.

-Soft tissue lengthening surgeries involve manually lengthening tight muscles and tendons so that there is less tension on the bones.
+Soft tissue lengthening surgeries involve manually lengthening tight muscles and tendons so that there is less tension on the bones and joints.

 A femoral or pelvic osteotomy is a procedure where the bones are cut, repositioned, and reattached with rods and screws.
 This ensures that the hip joint is more securely aligned.